Parsl/parsl/docs/userguide/workflow.rst

 Procedural workflows
 ---------
 Simple sequential or procedural workflows can be created by passing an AppFuture from one task to another.
 The following example shows one such workflow which first generates a random number and then writes it to a file.
-Note: in this case we combine a Pyhton and a Bash app seamlessly.
+Note: in this case we combine a Pyhton and a Bash ``App`` seamlessly.

 .. code-block:: python